m-kru/hbs/user-manual/commands.typ

 If no argument is provided, then the help message regards the `hbs` general use.
 If argument is provided for the `help` command, then it must be a valid command name.
 In such a case, `hbs` prints help message for the provided command.
-The below snippets presents help message for the `dump-cores` command.
+The following snippet presents help message for the `dump-cores` command:
 ```
 [user@host tmp] hbs help dump-cores
 Dump info about cores found in .hbs files in JSON format.